phuongngo2904/Senior_Project/README.md

 # Senior Project - Sign Language Translator

-# 1. Install pip, python, virtualenv
+# 1. Install pip, python, virtualenv on RaspberryPi OS
 * Make sure you already have pip and python installed in your computer<br />

 ### Checking pip if exists: